This story was originally published in April of 2014, but was brought back to remember the 32nd anniversary of the Idora Park fire.

 “Oh absolutely,” Conti said.
 “You get a major fire at that park, I mean it’s so big and spread out.”

 By the time the water was running, the mix of dry timber and strong winds had created an inferno.
-The park office, the Nickelodeon arcade, the Lost River Ride and the Wildcat were a blaze.
+The park office, Nickelodeon arcade, Lost River Ride and Wildcat were ablaze.

-Idora Park is now gone — but the memories were saved by Jim and Toni Amey.
-They’ve constructed a building next to their house on South Turner Road in Canfield — filled with Idora memorabilia.
-They appeared Tuesday on 33 News at 5:30.
+Idora Park is now gone, but the memories were saved by Jim and Toni Amey.
+They’ve constructed a building next to their house on South Turner Road in Canfield filled with Idora memorabilia.

 It’s owned by Mount Calvary Pentecostal Church.
 But Jim London — President of the Idora Neighborhood Association — wants the land divided three ways — between the church, Mill Creek Park, and the neighborhood.